isomerpages/mlaw-corp/news/public-consultations/_posts/2016-03-17-responses-to-feedback-received-from-public-consultation-on-the-d.md

 ---
-layout: post
-title: Responses to feedback received from Public Consultation on the Draft Mediation Bill
+title: 'Responses to feedback received from Public Consultation on the Draft Mediation Bill'
 permalink: /news/public-consultations/responses-to-feedback-received-from-public-consultation-on-the-d/
-breadcrumb: Responses to feedback received from Public Consultation on the Draft Mediation Bill
+breadcrumb: 'Responses to feedback received from Public Consultation on the Draft Mediation Bill'
-collection_name: news

 ---

 Public consultation on legislative amendments to the Bankruptcy Act in in relation to the Debt Repayment Scheme
 ---